 Webflow provides a simple way to import content into its CMS.
 Use the CSV import tool to upload your blog posts, images, and pages from your WordPress export file.
 Make sure to map the data correctly so that your content appears in the right sections (e.g., blog posts go to the “Posts” collection in Webflow).

-This step might require some adjustments, especially if your WordPress site had complex custom fields or page structures, but Webflow’s CMS is flexible enough to handle various data types.
+These adjustments can be challenging, especially if your WordPress site had complex custom fields or page structures, but Webflow’s CMS is flexible enough to handle various data types.

 Step 9: Consider 301 Redirects